bnhoang2k/CSCI564/Midterm/VirtualMemory.md

 ![copy](./VirtualMemory/image-12.png)

-Two virtual addrresses would then point to the same physical address.
+Two virtual addresses would then point to the same physical address.
 Adjusting the page table is much faster for large copies.
 The initial copy is free, and the OS will catch attempts to write to the copy and perform the actual copy lazily.